lsst-dm/dmtn-021/index.md

 # 1. Introduction

-Image subtraction is the standard method for identifying and measuring transients and variables in astronomical images.
-In the LSST stack (and most other existing transient detection pipelines), image subtraction is enabled through point spread function (PSF) matching via the method of [Alard & Lupton (1998)](http://adsabs.harvard.edu/abs/1998ApJ...503..325A) (hereafter *A&L*) (also, [Alard, 2000](http://aas.aanda.org/articles/aas/pdf/2000/11/ds8706.pdf])).
-This procedure is used to estimate a convolution kernel which, when convolved with the template image (hereafter, simply, "template"), matches the PSF of the template with that of the science image, enabling an optimal subtraction.
-Due to its use of linear basis functions to model the matching kernel, the method can flexibly incorporate spatially-varying PSFs (i.e., via a spatially-varying matching kernel), as well as a spatially-varying differential background.
+Image subtraction analysis, also referred to as "difference image analysis", or "DIA", is the standard method for identifying and measuring transients and variables in astronomical images.
+In DIA, a science image is subtracted from a template image (hereafter, simply, "template"), in order to identify transients from either image.
+In the LSST stack (and most other existing transient detection pipelines), optimal image subtraction is enabled through point spread function (PSF) matching via the method of [Alard & Lupton (1998)](http://adsabs.harvard.edu/abs/1998ApJ...503..325A) (hereafter *A&L*) (also, [Alard, 2000](http://aas.aanda.org/articles/aas/pdf/2000/11/ds8706.pdf])).
+This procedure is used to estimate a convolution kernel which, when convolved with the template, matches the PSF of the template with that of the science image.
+The [A&L](http://adsabs.harvard.edu/abs/1998ApJ...503..325A) procedure  uses linear basis functions to model the matching kernel which can flexibly incorporate spatially-varying PSFs (via a spatially-varying matching kernel), as well as a spatially-varying differential background.
 The algorithm has the advantage that it does not require direct measurement of the images' PSFs.
 Instead it only needs to model the differential (potentially spatially-varying) matching kernel in order to obtain an optimal subtraction.
 Additionally it does not require performing a Fourier transform of the exposures; thus no issues arise with handling masked pixels and other artefacts.

 Image subtraction using the [A&L](http://adsabs.harvard.edu/abs/1998ApJ...503..325A) method produces an optimal difference image in the case of a noise-less template.
 However, when the template is noisy (*e.g.*, when the template is comprised of a small number of co-adds), then its convolution with the matching kernel leads to significant covariance of neighboring pixels within the resulting subtracted image, which will adversely affect accurate detection and measurement if not accounted for ([Slater, et al. (2016)](http://dmtn-006.lsst.io); [Price & Magnier (2004)](Pan-STARRS Image Processing Pipeline: PSF-Matching for Subtraction and Stacking)).
 False detections in this case can be reduced by tracking the covariance matrix, or more *ad-hoc*, increasing the detection threshold (as is the current implementation, where detection is performed at 5.5-$\sigma$ rather than the canonical 5.0-$\sigma$).